mostafizemon/Expense-Tracker-AndroidApp/README.md

 Customizable status bar color to match the app's theme, with transparent options available.

 Planned Features:
-Implementing a download button to allow users to download receipts.
+I am implementing a download button to allow users to download receipts.
 Future enhancements to expand the editing capabilities beyond the most recent 10 items.

 Technical Details: